Ghazala Rafique: Biography

 She was born in 1939 in Qamber Ali Khan, District Larkana (Now Qamber-Shahdadkot District).
 Her birth name was Bilquis Ansari.
 She was niece of renowned Sindhi language writer Usman Ali Ansari.
 Being member of an educated family, she had interest in reading and singing since childhood.

 She began her singing and acting career at Radio Pakistan Karachi in 1957.
-It was fortunate that Ghazala Rafiq's talents were noticed by the then renowned broadcaster Z. A. Bukhari who not only recorded her songs but encouraged her to participate in radio programs as a hostess and drama artist.
+Fortunately, Ghazala Rafiq's talents were noticed by the then-renowned broadcaster Z. A. Bukhari, who not only recorded her songs but also encouraged her to participate in radio programs as a hostess and drama artist.
 Her first Urdu radio play was Aag which was produced by Zahid Naqvi.
 After that, she played leading roles in many other radio plays.

-At radio, she learnt music from renowned musicians Amrao Bundu Khan and Master Muhammad Ibrahim.
-In the 1960s, she was one the most popular hostess's of Radio Pakistan Karachi.
-Her program Subah Dam Khawer Darwaza e Khula (Urdu: صبحدم دروازہ خاور کھلا) was especially popular among Radio listeners of that time.
+At the radio, she learned music from renowned musicians Amrao Bundu Khan and Master Muhammad Ibrahim.
+In the 1960s, she was one of the most popular hostesses of Radio Pakistan Karachi.
+Her program 'Subah Dam Khawer Darwaza e Khula' (Urdu: صبحدم دروازہ خاور کھلا) was especially popular among radio listeners of that time.